kurth4cker/light/docs/Contributing.md

     /* Describe what the purpose of this function is, what it does with/to
      * foo_struct, and what it returns. */
     bool do_some_stuff(some_struct_t *foo_struct);
 ```

 ### Source files

-The second line of each source file should be the include to the corresponding
-header file, followed by an empty line.

 Internal/static functions are always prefixed with an underscore (_).

 ```c
 #include "some_struct.h"

 static void _increment_one(uint64_t *out_value)